 In a criminal proceeding, law enforcement has to prove an asset was connected to illegal activity in order to seize it.
 Through civil forfeiture, however, agencies can seize assets without charging a person with a crime, then require the individual to prove innocence in court.

 Recently, the state has found critics of its forfeiture practices across the political spectrum.
 Alabama was recently ranked “among the worst in the nation” in a review of state forfeiture policies by the Institute for Justice.
-The situation has also created some unlikely allies pushing for reform in the lucrative program many law enforcement agencies are eager to defend.
+The situation has also created some unlikely allies pushing for reform to the lucrative practice that many law enforcement agencies are eager to defend.

 Civil forfeiture in Alabama